Shotgunosine/shotgunosine.github.io/contents/leadership.md

 ## Working with me

 I'm a capable individual contributor and I will always do the best work I can.
 Sometimes this means I miss opportunities to delegate tasks that would otherwise be great growth opportunities.
-Other times this means we'll need to push had to meet a deadline.
+Other times this means we'll need to push hard to meet a deadline.
 We'll communicate honestly about learning goals and project timelines, and keep communicating to adapt as things change.

 I really do value feedback and communication.
 I want to get better at this.
-If there's a specific instance when I could have been a better leader, or a general observation about how I could improve.
-[Please let me know](mailto:Dylan.Nielson@gmail.com).
+If there's a specific instance when I could have been a better leader, or a general observation about how I could improve, [Please let me know](mailto:Dylan.Nielson@gmail.com).